Table of Contents Show

 When cooking, turn on a hood vent or open a windowWhen cooking, turn on a hood vent or open a window

 Apartments are often tightly packed, allowing for fumes to build up quickly.
-Cooking can release chemicals, odors, smoke, moisture, and grease that can lead to the build-up of mold and bacteria.
+Cooking can release chemicals, odors, smoke, moisture, and grease that can build mold and bacteria.
 You can limit this by using a hood vent when you cook or by opening a window.

 Install exhaust fans in your bathroomsInstall exhaust fans in your bathrooms

-Bathrooms are a common source of indoor air pollution that can lead to the build-up of mold and mildew.
-Just like with cooking, you can limit this by installing a fan or opening a window when using the shower or tub.
+Bathrooms are a common source of indoor air pollution that can lead to mold and mildew build-up.
+Like cooking, you can limit this by installing a fan or opening a window when using the shower or tub.

 Limit the use of chemical ingredientsLimit the use of chemical ingredients

 When you can, try to stick to non-toxic cleaners.
-The chemicals found in toxic cleaning products can lead to a host of health problems when allowed to build up.
+The chemicals found in toxic cleaning products can lead to many health problems when allowed to build up.
 Instead, use all-natural cleaning products.

 Minimize dust collectionMinimize dust collection